 If you test positive for COVID-19, you will be responsible for notifying your close contacts.
 This is in line with broader trends and best practices for the current pandemic moment.
 It’s also just the right thing to do.
 Please, if you get COVID-19, tell the people close to you that they may have been exposed.

 Notices of positive cases reported to the Student Health Service will continue to be shared with students’ in-person faculty to validate excused absences.
-Students who require additional documentation to excuse absences may use the New York State Affirmation of Quarantine.

 Employees should continue reporting positive cases to HRDI